Last Updated: May 28, 2025 Views: 2423

-It is particularly important that you evaluate any web resources you use (e.g. websites, blogs, wikis, etc.) because there is no editorial process for the web and anyone can post anything online.
-When evaluating web resources it is important to pay attention to details.
+It is particularly important that you evaluate any web resources you use (for example: websites, blogs, YouTube videos, etc.) because anyone can post anything online.

 When evaluating websites, first ask yourself: How did you find the website?